shorepine/tulipcc/docs/tulip_api.md

 ## Tulip Music Editor

-A synth / patch editor for the AMY and Alles synth inside Tulip.
+A synth / patch editor for the AMY synth inside Tulip.
 [Like the YRM102.](https://www.msx.org/wiki/Yamaha_YRM-102)

 Status: building locally, will share first alpha when ready